TengMCing/PhD/Thesis/03-chap3.html.md

 The architecture of the computer vision model is adapted from the well-established VGG16 architecture [@simonyan2014very].
 While more recent architectures like ResNet [@he2016deep] and DenseNet[@huang2017densely], have achieved even greater performance, VGG16 remains a solid choice for many applications due to its simplicity and effectiveness.
 Our decision to use VGG16 aligns with our goal of starting with a proven and straightforward model. @fig-cnn-diag provides a diagram of the architecture.
 More details about the neural network layers used in this study are provided in @sec-appendix-b.

 The model begins with an input layer of shape $n \times h \times w \times 3$, capable of handling $n$ RGB images.
 This is followed by a grayscale conversion layer utilizing the luma formula under the Rec.
-601 standard [@series2011studio], which converts the colour image to grayscale.
+601 standard [@series2011studio], which converts the color image to grayscale.
 Grayscale suffices for our task since data points are plotted in black.
 We experiment with three combinations of $h$ and $w$: $32 \times 32$, $64 \times 64$, and $128 \times 128$, aiming to achieve sufficiently high image resolution for the problem at hand.

 The processed image is used as the input for the first convolutional block.
 The model comprises at most five consecutive convolutional blocks, mirroring the original VGG16 architecture.
 Within each block, there are two 2D convolutional layers followed by two activation layers, respectively.
 Subsequently, a 2D max-pooling layer follows the second activation layer.
 The 2D convolutional layer convolves the input with a fixed number of $3 \times 3$ convolution filters, while the 2D max-pooling layer downsamples the input along its spatial dimensions by taking the maximum value over a $2 \times 2$ window for each channel of the input.
 The activation layer employs the rectified linear unit (ReLU) activation function, a standard practice in deep learning, which introduces a non-linear transformation of the output of the 2D convolutional layer.
 Additionally, to regularize training, a batch normalization layer is added after each 2D convolutional layer and before the activation layer.
 Finally, a dropout layer is appended at the end of each convolutional block to randomly set some inputs to zero during training, further aiding in regularization.